John M. Zwach

-John Matthew Zwach Sr. (February 8, 1907 – November 11, 1990) is an American farmer, rural school teacher, and politician.
-Zwach was most notably a U.S. Representative from Minnesota.
+John Matthew Zwach Sr. (February 8, 1907 – November 11, 1990) was an American farmer, rural school teacher, and politician.
+Zwach was most notably a U.S. Representative from Minnesota, serving four terms from 1967 to 1975.
 He also served for several terms in the Minnesota legislature.

 Biography

 Zwach was born in Gales Township, Redwood County, Minnesota, the son of Austrian immigrants.
 He attended the public schools and graduated from Milroy High School in 1926.
 He then received a teaching certificate from Mankato State College (now Minnesota State University, Mankato) in 1927 and graduated from the University of Minnesota in 1933.
 He worked as a school teacher and superintendent for fourteen years and was also an active farmer.

+State legislature

 Zwach served in the Minnesota House of Representatives from 1934 to 1946.
 He was a member of the Minnesota Senate from 1946 to 1966 and was the majority leader from 1959 to 1966, leading the Conservative Caucus in the nonpartisan body.
 He was also a member of the Interim Agriculture Commission, 1955–1957.